HirataYurina/DarkFantasy/README.md

 # DarkFantasy
-Deep Dark Fantasy, Boy next door, thank you sir!
+Deep Dark Fantasy, life's not out to get you!